Rodion Gačanin

 Rodion Gačanin (born 13 January 1967) is a Croatian association football coach.

 Career

 Gačanin started as a manager at local sides Orijent, Opatija and Crikvenica then worked in the UAE, Bahrain and Kuwait.

 He has coached in the Middle East for decades and had been manager of Libyan side Al-Ahly Benghazi since September 2021, before returning to one of his former clubs, Kuwait SC, in July 2022.

+On 19 June 2023, Gačanin was appointed as manager of Saudi First Division side Hajer.
+He was let go on 30 September 2023.